 SUVs are more often than not based on the body-on-frame chassis of an existing pickup truck and tend to ride and handle like a truck, as a result.
 Their heft and high ground clearance make them cumbersome to maneuver, and their ride can be stiff, jittery, and even jarring, especially over rough roads.

 Crossovers, on the other hand, deliver a more pleasant ride as a result of being based on a car’s platform, one that’s usually shared with an existing sedan or hatchback.
-Their ride is smoother and more comfortable, while their lighter weight makes them easier to handle and park.
+Their ride is smoother and more comfortable, while their smaller size and lighter weight makes them easier to handle and park.

 If you’re looking for a capable work vehicle or an off-road toy, an SUV will likely have you covered.
 But for everyday driving, a crossover is the better option.